 Bergen is home to the second largest airport in Norway, and there are lots of convenient direct flights from international hubs.

-Flybussen Airport buses and Bybanen (Bergen light rail) are great options that take about 30 minutes from the airport to central Bergen.
+To get from the airport, Flybussen Airport buses and Bybanen (Bergen light rail) are great options that take about 30 minutes to central Bergen.

 Getting to Bergen by Bus